Children's right to time with grandparents

 If you can't reach an agreement with the child's parents, you can apply for a court order that allows you and your grandchild to spend time together.
 This time together is called contact with a child under provincial family law.
 It's also called access under the federal Divorce Act.

 See our fact sheet Best interests of the child to find out what facts the court must consider when it decides on your application for contact with your grandchild.

 Normally, it's in a child's best interests to have contact with extended family members, and usually the child's parents will decide on the amount and type of contact.
 If they refuse to allow contact, a court might find that this refusal is not in the child's best interests.

 In the past, the courts have been reluctant to interfere with the guardian's responsibility to take care of their child's upbringing.
 That means you'll have to show that it's in your grandchild's best interests to have contact with you.
 It also means that, if you don't get along with the child's parent(s), the court may find that it's not in your grandchild's best interests to give you contact.

 Even if the court makes an order that gives you contact, you will not be treated in the same way as a parent when it comes to how often and for how long you can visit.

-If you decide to go to court to get contact with your grandchild, you can use one of our self-help guides (you'll need to apply for what is called a "family order").
+If you decide to go to court to get contact with your grandchild, you can use one of our self-help guides (you'll need to apply for a "family order").
 Before you can choose a guide, you must first decide which court you will use: Most people apply in Provincial Court for contact under a law called the Family Law Act.